The Rank Organisation: Declining involvement in the film industry

-In February 1956 Davis announced Rank would make 20 films at over £3 million.
+In February 1956, Davis announced Rank would make 20 films at over £3 million.
 He said "great care will be taken to ensure that, while retaining essentially British characteristics the films will have the widest international appeal.
 This is part of an intensified drive to secure ever widening showing in overseas markets which already return more than half the revenue earned by Pinewood films."
-That year, Rank announced it would set up distribution in the US.
-In October Davis listed the Rank actors he thought could become international stars: Dirk Bogarde, Peter Finch, Kay Kendall, Jeannie Carson, Virginia McKenna, Belinda Lee, Michael Craig, Tony Wright, Maureen Swanson and Kenneth More.
+That year, Rank announced it would set up distribution in the United States.
+In October, Davis listed the Rank actors he thought could become international stars: Dirk Bogarde, Peter Finch, Kay Kendall, Jeannie Carson, Virginia McKenna, Belinda Lee, Michael Craig, Tony Wright, Maureen Swanson and Kenneth More.

-In October 1957, at the 21st birthday for Pinewood Studios, Davis said Rank would make 18 films this year and 20 the next, with the latter costing £5 million.
+In October 1957, at the 21st birthday celebrations for Pinewood Studios, Davis said Rank would make 18 films that year and 20 the next, with the latter costing £5 million.

-However cinema attedances fell.
+In January 1958 Rank announced it would be stopping four films and sacking over 300 workers in an economy measure due to an overall fall in cinema attendances.
+(Four films it were making at the time were A Night to Remember, Nor the Moon by Night, The Wind Cannot Read and Innocent Sinners which cost £1.1 million in total.)

 In September 1958 the company had lost £1,264,000 on films causing the group's profit to drop from £5 million to £1.8 million.
 John Davis wound up several long term contracts Rank had with talent.
 "The trouble with some of them is they won't work," he said.
 "They lose their sense of proportion."
+To recoup some of their losses, Rank sold Ealing Studios and its library to Associated British Picture Corporation.

-In the late 1950s Sydney Box became head of production although he retired from the industry in 1959.
+In the late 1950s, Sydney Box became head of production; he retired from the industry in 1959.

 In January 1960, John Davis announced that Rank would concentrate on bigger budgeted, internationally focused productions.

-In 1961 they announced a production slate of a dozen films worth £7 million.
+In 1961, they announced a production slate of a dozen films worth £7 million.

-In October 1962 Lord Rank resigned as chairman of the company and was replaced by managing director Davis.
-That year to company made a group profit of over £6 million and stated 41% of its film production income came from overseas.
+In October 1962, Lord Rank resigned as chairman of the company and was replaced by managing director Davis.
+That year, the company made a group profit of over £6 million and stated 41% of its film production income came from overseas.

-In October 1964 Davis reported profits of £4.6 million.
+In October 1964, Davis reported profits of £4.6 million.

 From 1959 to 1969, the company made over 500 weekly short cinema films in a series entitled Look At Life, each film depicting an area of British life.

+By 1970, the organisation ceased direct distribution of films overseas.

 From 1971 to 1976, Rank only invested around £1.5 million a year in film production.
-According to executive Tony Williams "the two main streams that they were down to was Carry On pictures and horror films made by Kevin Francis".
+According to executive Tony Williams, "the two main streams that they were down to was Carry On pictures and horror films made by Kevin Francis".
 However, in 1976, Rank enjoyed much success with Bugsy Malone (which they co-produced with Paramount Pictures, who held its American rights).
 This encouraged them to re-enter film production.